acfinspace/Spacelibraryoftales/docs/authors/miyoshiakachi/ahaikucollection.md

 > Original post:

+> Thank you Siasia for the Japanese side of this little project.

-> Entry for YC124 New Eden Capsuleer’s Writing Contest in the poetry category.
-Thank you Siasia for the Japanese side of this little project.
+> Entry for YC124 New Eden Capsuleer’s Writing Contest in the Poetry category.

 A collection of Haikus follows.